 The Center’s leadership team (below) has a wide range of backgrounds and interests.
 You can also learn more about our research activities by visiting our Research page.

 Sara Benning, MLS, directs the day-to-day activities of the HRSA-funded Center for Leadership Education in Maternal and Child Public Health.
 If you’re interested in know more about the Center, the technical assistance we provide or how to partner on an educational event or training, contact Ms. Benning at sbenning at umn.edu.

 Jamie Stang, PhD, MPH, RDN, is an Associate Professor in Epidemiology & Community Health.
-She is Principle Investigator for the HRSA-funded Center for Leadership Education in Maternal and Child Public Health, and the director of the Leadership Education and Training Program in Maternal and Child Health Nutrition and co-chair of the Midwest Center for Lifelong Learning in Public Health.
+She is Principle Investigator for the HRSA-funded Center for Leadership Education in Maternal and Child Public Health, and the director of the Leadership Education and Training Program in MCH Nutrition and co-chair of the Midwest Center for Lifelong Learning in Public Health.
+Jamie’s area of interest and expertise includes nutrition and weight status in pregnancy, child and adolescent nutrition, behavioral counseling in child obesity and eating disorders treatment.
+She also serves on the 2020 Dietary Guidelines for Americans Committee (Departments of Agriculture (USDA).
 Learn more about Dr. Stang’s research areas, courses taught, publications and collaborations.